First Reformed Church (Queens)

-The First Reformed Church is a historic Reformed church in the Jamaica neighborhood of the New York City borough of Queens.
+The First Reformed Church is a historic Reformed church in the Jamaica neighborhood of Queens in New York City.
 The church was built in 1859.
-The church has an early romanesque structure that was designed by Sidney J. Young and built by Anders Peterson.
+The church has an early Romanesque structure that was designed by Sidney J. Young and built by Anders Peterson.
 The First Reformed Church has been refurbished as part of the Jamaica Center for Arts & Learning.

 The asymmetrical towers, round-arched openings, and corbel tables are examples of an architectural style known as Rundbogenstil.

 The church was listed on the National Register of Historic Places in 1980, and a New York City Landmark in 1996.